Adam Somerset reviews A Wilder Wales by David Lloyd Owen, a multifaceted cultural bounty, distilling works of thirty six authors over two centuries.

 David Lloyd Owen’s work has been considerable.
 His book’s subtitle is Travellers’ Tales 1610-1831.
 His book of 445 pages distils the writings of thirty-six authors over two centuries and groups it into ten themes.
 The original accounts exceed two million words.
 His authors include two women although that lively and percipient author Catherine Hutton comes outside his time scale.
 The observations cover every variety of mood and tone.
 Coleridge does not feature and none of the authors are his equal in inflammatory presence.
 In the company of Bala’s worthiest citizens he proposed a toast to George Washington.
 The response was, “I gives a sentiment, Gemmen!
 May all Republicans be guillotined!”
 The scene almost came to fisticuffs.
 J. Hucks records the incident without knowing the name of the controversial visitor.
 David Lloyd Owen’s authors are more civil, at least in public, among their hosts.

-The earliest traveller-authors found much to praise.
+A Wilder Wales shows that the earliest traveller-authors found much to praise.
 John Taylor in 1653 admired Tenby’s castle and harbour but Milford even more so.
 Then as now it had “16 creekes, 5 bayes, and 13 rodes, of large capacity… it is conjectured that 1500 ships may ride there.”
 Over the county border he visited Gelli Aur and concluded, “It may without fiction be justly stiled the Cambrian Paradise and Elyzium of Wales.”
 The anthropological observations tend towards the kindly.
 Nathaniel Crouch in 1695 noted, “The Natives are generally healthy, strong, swift, and witty, which is imputed to the clear and wholesome Air of the Mountains, the cleanly and moderate Diet of the People, and the Hardship to which they are inur’d from their Childhood.”

 Henry Skrine a century later in 1798 made a less complimentary generalisation: “Hence has the natural character for animation sometimes partaken too much of warmth of temper and a hastiness of expression has gained the Welchman the reputation of being quarrelsome.”
 Tobias Smollett did not travel this territory but his spirit lives on in a small number of visitors.
 J. Hucks again in 1795: “Tregarron is a miserable hole.”
 William Bingley was in Beddgelert in 1798 in an inn with a floor and ceiling with large holes in them.
 He was “intolerably pestered by myriads of fleas” but nonetheless was back in Wales in 1801 and 1804.